openstack/horizon/docs/source/intro.rst

 The Current Architecture & How It Meets Our Values
 ==================================================

-At it's core, **Horizon should be a registration pattern for applications to hook into**.
-Here's what that means and how it's implemented in terms of our values:
+At its core, **Horizon should be a registration pattern for applications to hook into**.
+Here's what that means and how it is implemented in terms of our values:

 Core Support